energywebfoundation/EWFRepositoryTemplate/README.md

 We develop blockchain technology, full-stack applications and middleware packages that facilitate participation of Distributed Energy Resources on the grid and create open market places for transparent and efficient renewable energy trading.

-- To learn about more about the EW-DOS tech stack, go [here](https://app.gitbook.com/@energy-web-foundation/s/energy-web/).
+- To learn about more about the EW-DOS tech stack, see our [documentation](https://app.gitbook.com/@energy-web-foundation/s/energy-web/).

 - For an overview of the energy-sector challenges our use cases address, go [here](https://app.gitbook.com/@energy-web-foundation/s/energy-web/our-mission).